Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-In the confinement phase the integrated excess in the gluon pressure, Eqs.~\eq{eq:P:2} and \eq{eq:P:3}, decreases linearly with the increase in the $Q\bQ$ separation $R$ at large enough $R$.
-Physically, this effect emerges due to fluctuations of the QCD string that is spanned between the quark and antiquark.
-In turn, the fluctuations of the string cause the backreaction of the gluons in a close proximity to the pair.
-In fact, it is well known that the fluctuations of the QCD string rise with the distance between its ends $R$, leading to a gradual widening of the string~\cite{Luscher:1980iy} and causing a modification the string potential via the Casimir effect~\cite{Luscher:1980ac}.
-The large negative value of the gluonic pressure \eq{eq:P:2} and \eq{eq:P:3} looks as a natural phenomenon because the standard Casimir effect is often associated with a negative pressure~\cite{ref:Casimir}.
+In the confinement phase the integrated excess in the gluon pressure, Equations~\eq{eq:P:2} and \eq{eq:P:3}, is~always a negative quantity, as~expected.
+At~small distances $R$, the~effect appears due to perturbative gluons in the chromoelectric flux which spans between the~sources.

+The pressure deficit~Equation \eq{eq:P:3} decreases linearly with the increase in the $Q\bQ$ separation $R$ at large enough $R$.
+Physically, this effect emerges due to the presence of the QCD string that is spanned between the quark and antiquark.
+The presence of the string causes the backreaction of the gluons in a close~proximity.